 1955-1956 Chevy Passenger Classic Update Harness

 So you looked under the dash of your collector car or truck and it looked like a mass of spaghetti.
 Bare wires, cut wires, hanging wires, and burned wires are a red flag when dealing with a vintage vehicle.
-When restoring a 70-90 year old car or truck, it may be time to replace the harness.
+When restoring a 70-90 year old car or truck, it may be time for a new wiring harness for your ride.
 Ignoring the problem can have dire consequences.

 If your vintage car or truck has broken or frayed wires, there is a high risk in not repairing or replacing the harness.
 Shorts in the electrical system can cause burned wires or even a total loss of the vehicle from fire.
 Early wiring harnesses used in Chevrolet cars & trucks, prior to 1949, were made with cloth covered wire.
 The cloth covering can become brittle and flake off, leaving the bare wire underneath exposed.
 If a metal object rubs up against the bare wire, shorts or even fire can result.
 Even if your vehicle has newer plastic wiring, it may have been damaged from previous modifications or a short circuit.